 Male pattern hair loss is a common problem affecting 70% of all men at some point in their life.

-If you are a man suffering from hair loss you can buy Propecia prescription hair loss treatment from us online.
+If you are a man suffering from male pattern hair loss you can buy Propecia prescription hair loss treatment from us online.

-Propecia has been clinically proven to either stop hair loss or lead to hair regrowth in 9 out of 10 men, and you can see results in as little as 3 months.
+In clinical trials, Propecia led to hair regrowth or prevented further hair loss in 9 out of 10 men and you may see results in as little as 3 months.

 Propecia is not available on the NHS.